 the class each year.

-(may increase with out notice) and classes for the MCP start in the fall
+non-refundable application fee and classes for the MCP start in the fall

 semester of each year or by special arrangement of the Program.
+MCP students do

-contact the Academic Advisor for an application package.
+Contact the Academic Advisor for an application package and more

 Tuition and Fees

-tuition rate.
 Establishing residency to receive the in-state tuition rate can be

-applied for after six (6) months with a form and certain
+applied for after six (6) months with a form and the meeting of certain

-a Master of Science Degree in Physician Assistant Studies (MSPA) is awarded.
+Science Degree in Physician Assistant Studies (MSPA) is awarded.

-A Certificate of Completion in Physician Assistant Training
+A Certificate of Completion in Physician Assistant Training and Program

-National Commission of the Certification of Physician Assistants
+Commission of the Certification of Physician Assistants (NCCPA).